CHIRAG4011/CaupenRost/LOCAL_SETUP_GUIDE.md

-# NIKITA RASOI & BAKES - Local Setup Guide
+# CaupenRost - Local Setup Guide

 This guide will help you run the application on your local machine offline.